-Section 2 - Fall Elections
+Section 2 - Fall Lottery/Selection

-- A.) The Fall Elections will elect the Freshman Senators for the current school year.
-The Fall Elections will be held as close as possible to the start of the fall semester provided that the Freshman Class has been given at least a full two weeks notice of the elections. - B.) The Fall Elections will also serve as the backup elections for the Spring Elections.
+- A.) The Senate Lottery will be held within the first 30 days of the Fall Semester.
+Anyone who lost the Executive Election may run in the General Selection if he or she is a qualified candidate. - B.) The Fall Lottery will appoint the Freshman Senators for the current school year.
+The Fall Selection will be held as close as possible to the start of the fall semester provided that the Freshman Class has been given at least a full two weeks notice of the lottery. - C.) A special Fall Election may serve as a backup election for the Spring Elections.
 Any elected SGA positions not filled during the Spring Elections will also be made available in the Fall Elections.

-Section 3 - Election Procedures
+Section 3 - Lottery Procedures

-- A.) Elections must be announced at least two weeks prior to the election. - B.) All candidates must meet the SGA Member Qualifications and any qualifications specified by Student Life to be Eligible to run for any position (see Article II, Section 2).
-All candidates must turn in a signed application to the Student Life Office.
-The Student Life Office will confirm eligibility for candidacy before the Chapel prior to election day (i.e. if the election is on Friday, the candidates' eligibility must be confirmed before Chapel on Wednesday).
-Any candidate who fails to turn in his or her application with enough time for it to be confirmed will be disqualified from the election. - C.) The list of qualified candidates will be announced during the Chapel prior to election day. - D.) When all votes have been cast, the tellers shall immediately collect the ballots, count them, and announce the results.
-An official notice shall be sent to all candidates prior to public announcement of the results. - E.) In all cases where three or more candidates file for the same office, if no candidate receives more than fifty percent of the total votes cast, a run-off election shall be held within two weeks of the initial election.
-This election will be between the two candidates receiving the greatest number of popular votes for the office in question. - F.) Each candidate may file for only one position per Election. - G.) Elections will be regulated by SGA and Student Life. - H.) Any person currently enrolled as a traditional student is eligible to vote.
-All students may vote for every Cabinet position.
-However, students may only vote for the Senators that represent an area that they fall under (i.e. Sophomores vote for Sophomore Senator, Athletes vote for Athletic Senator).
+- A.) Dates of the Lottery must be announced at least two weeks prior to the Selection. - B.) All candidates must meet the SGA Member Qualifications and any qualifications specified by Student Life to be Eligible to run for any position (see Article II, Section 2).
+All candidates must submit the online SGA Senate Lottery/Selection form to the Student Life Office.
+The Student Life Office will confirm eligibility for candidacy before the Chapel prior

+- to selection day (i.e. if the selection is on Friday, the candidates' eligibility must be confirmed before Chapel on Wednesday).
+Any candidate who fails to submit in his or her application with enough time for it to be confirmed will be disqualified from the Selection. - C.) All candidates must be notified and give a documented acknowledgement to the SGA Cabinet/Student life office confirming that they are aware of (1) their admission the lottery process (2) the date and time of the lottery - D.) Nominations will close and applications will be gathered, all names will go into a vessel (TBD): 14 names will be selected by alternating SGA Cabinet members, thereby solidifying the SGA senate for that year. - E.) If seats are left open, an additional application process will open at the beginning of the Spring Semester in January, fill vacancies. - F.) The Selection will be regulated by SGA and the Student Life Office.

-Section 4 - Special Elections
+Section 4 - Special Selections/Elections

-- A.) In the event of a vacancy within the SGA senate, a special election will be held by the SGA Senate to fill the vacant position with a student who fulfills the standard requirements for joining SGA (see Article II, Section 2). - B.) In the event of a vacancy within the Vice President's, Secretary's, or Treasurer's position a special election will be held by the SGA senate to fill all vacant positions by choosing current members of the Senate who qualify for the positions open. - C.) If for any reason the Vice President is unable to fulfill the Presidential Office, a special election will be held by the SGA senate to fill the President's office by choosing a current member of the Senate who qualifies for the position. - D.) Those chosen to fill the current vacancy in SGA by special election will be elected by the senate through a majority vote via secret ballot.
+- A.) In the event of a vacancy within the SGA senate, a special Selection will be held by the SGA Senate to fill the vacant position with a student who fulfills the standard requirements for joining SGA (see Article II, Section 2).
+There will be a one week period where applications will be open to the student body and a lottery will commence from those candidates, fill the vacant seats. - B.) In the event of a vacancy within the Vice President's, Secretary's, or Treasurer's position a special election will be held by the SGA senate to fill all vacant positions by choosing current members of the Senate who qualify for the positions open. - C.) If for any reason the Vice President is unable to fulfill the Presidential Office, a special election will be held by the SGA senate to fill the President's office by choosing a current member of the Senate who qualifies for the position. - D.) Those chosen to fill the current vacancy in SGA by special election will be elected by the senate through a majority vote via secret ballot.